Teacup-repo/Teacup/Security Automation in Python/readme.md

 This project is a simple but powerful Python-based security script I created to simulate a real-world detection tool.
 It reads system log files and looks for signs of suspicious login behavior, like brute-force attempts or logins that might indicate a compromised account.

 The goal of this lab was to strengthen my Python scripting skills while applying core cybersecurity concepts like log analysis, incident detection, and alerting.
-Plus, I wanted to make something I could extend and build on over time.

 ---